Owl (Marvel Comics)

 The Owl (Leland Owlsley) is a supervillain appearing in American comic books published by Marvel Comics.
-The character is depicted usually as an enemy of the superheroes Daredevil, Spider-Man and Black Cat.
+The character is depicted usually as an enemy of the superheroes Daredevil, Spider-Man, and Black Cat.
 Created by writer Stan Lee and artist Joe Orlando, the character first appeared in Daredevil #3 (August 1964).

 The character has appeared in numerous media adaptations, including the television series Daredevil (2015), set in the Marvel Cinematic Universe in which he was played by Bob Gunton.

 Publication history

 The character first appeared in Daredevil #3 (August 1964).
 He was a recurring foe of Daredevil during the 1960s and 1970s.
-Since then, he has made occasional appearances in various Marvel titles, against such superheroes as Spider-Man, and has faced Daredevil again.
+Since then, he has made occasional appearances in various Marvel titles, against such superheroes as Spider-Man.

-Originally Bob Layton, writer of the first five issues of X-Factor, had intended to use the Owl as the Alliance of Evil's mysterious master (mentioned in X-Factor #4 (May 1986)).
-The final page of X-Factor #5 initially featured the Owl, but as Layton was removed from the book and replaced with Louise Simonson, the final page was changed to feature a new character named Apocalypse instead, as Simonson and editor Bob Harras wanted a new villain for the book.
+Bob Layton, writer of the first five issues of X-Factor, intended for Owl to be the Alliance of Evil's master.
+After Layton was removed from the book and replaced with Louise Simonson, Owl was replaced with the newly created character Apocalypse, as Simonson and editor Bob Harras wanted a new villain for the book.

 Fictional character biography

-Leland Owlsley was once a successful financier and financial investor, nicknamed "The Owl of Wall Street" for his financial acumen, until evidence of his tax evasion and crooked business deals were exposed by the Internal Revenue Service (IRS).
+Leland Owlsley was once a successful financier and financial investor, nicknamed "The Owl of Wall Street" for his financial acumen, until his tax evasion and crooked business deals were exposed by the Internal Revenue Service (IRS).
 Rather than fight the charges, he fled to a hideout across the Hudson River and pursued a new career as a crime lord.
-The Owl had already been pooling a percentage of his earnings into researching superpowered enhancements; the result was a serum that enhanced his physical prowess and gave him the ability to fly.
+Owl had already been pooling a percentage of his earnings into researching superpowered enhancements; the result was a serum that enhanced his physical prowess and gave him the ability to glide.
 He subsequently employed two enforcers and captured Daredevil in a chance encounter, planning to kill him at a meeting of underworld bosses in order to make himself the undisputed overlord of crime.
-However, Daredevil escaped and confronted the Owl in battle.
+However, Daredevil escaped and confronted Owl in battle.
 Eventually determining that he could not defeat Daredevil unarmed and alone, he fled, escaping his foe in the river.
 When he came to shore, Owl was captured by police, convicted, and sentenced to prison by Judge Lewis.